Antaris/RazorEngine/doc/TemplateBasics.md

 RazorEngine provides a base implementation of a template class, the `TemplateBase`, this is normally superseded by the model specific template class, the `TemplateBase<T>`.
 For most use cases, we're hoping this will be enough.
-To get started with template using RazorEngine, you can simply use the static `RazorService` type:
+To get started with template using RazorEngine, you can simply use the static `Engine` type (the `Engine.Razor` instance):

     [lang=csharp]
     string template = "<div>Hello @Model.Name</div>";
     var model = new Person { Name = "Matt" };

-    string result = RazorService.RunCompile(template, "key", typeof(Person), model);
+    string result = Engine.Razor.RunCompile(template, "key", typeof(Person), model);

 Which should result in: